homan-uppu/writing/2-Essays/Winners take all.md

 ---

 The only way to get what you want and keep getting what you want is to be the best and stay the best.
 The way to do that looks very different than what we think: working anxiously till exhaustion probably hurts more than helps.
-Building the right intuition is a delicate art that requires the right kind of effort, in the right way.
+Building the right intuition is a delicate skill that requires the right kind of effort, in the right way.

 The path is difficult, but if you tread it well you will be unstoppable.